paddy-shrp/rapidforge/README.md

-# Build a Startup in One Week? - RapidForge
+# Build a Startup in One Week - RapidForge

 RapidForge is a streamlined and scalable backend framework designed to help startups quickly establish and deploy a robust backend infrastructure.
 Whether you’re launching a new product or iterating on an existing one, RapidForge provides the essential components to get your backend up and running with minimal effort.